-Last lecture we defined the model of interactive proofs, which were defined for the goal of constructing zero-knowledge proofs.
-Today, and in the next few lectures, we will learn about the power of interactive proofs, and their impact on how proofs are designed today.

-Jumping ahead, we will show how to use interactive proofs, together with cryptographic magic, to construct "succinct proofs" of correctness.
-Namely, we will show how given a Turing machine M, an input x and a time-bound T, one can compute the output y = M(x)together with a "succinct proof" $\pi$ that certifies that indeed M on input x outputs y within T steps.
+In the next three lectures, we will learn about the power of interactive proofs, and their impact on how proofs are designed today.
+Jumping ahead, we will show how to use interactive proofs, together with cryptographic magic, to construct "succinct proofs."
+Specifically, we will show how given a Turing machine M, an input x and a timebound T, one can compute the output y = M(x) together with a "succinct proof" π that certifies that indeed M on input x outputs y within T steps.
+More generally, we will show how to convert a long proof w that certifies the correctness of a statement $x \in L$ into a "succinct proof" π that certify its correctness.